jacknpoe/todos_juros/README.md

 With the exception of the "third parties" folder, all solutions were written by https://github.com/jacknpoe.
 BBC Basic used a simplified form of "translation," requiring a complete review of the code to run properly.
 QML had part of its JavaScript code translated by ChatGPT, but again, it had to be revised, with some parts being omitted.

 A script executor for AngelScript was created by ChatGPT using the AngelScript libraries.
 It is a C++ source code (.cpp) that receives a script as a parameter and executes it.
-It is available along with the solution written in this scripting language, for anyone who wants to compile and test its execution (provided, of course, that the libraries are downloaded and placed in the appropriate folders).
+It is available along with the solution written in this scripting dialect, for anyone who wants to compile and test its execution (provided, of course, that the libraries are downloaded and placed in the appropriate folders).

 Formula for calculating the increase from simple interest: